Saturday, April 17, 2021 (Updated Tuesday, Oct. 26)

 Why is the city interested in annexing?

 Boulder wants to build a flood mitigation project there.
-CU is giving the city 36 acres of land to build a dam and detention pond — for free — in exchange for being annexed, as well as 44 acres of open space.
+CU is giving the city 36 acres of land to build a dam and detention pond — for free — in exchange for being annexed, as well as 44 acres of open space (and some other stuff).

 Why are we doing flood mitigation here?